testillano/h2agent/kata/01.Matching_Algorithms_I____FullMatching/README.md

 }
 ```

 There are more possibilities covered in the matching configuration schema for full matching algorithm.
 For example, the way to process possible query parameters.
-So, you can *sort* them by ampersand (which is the default) or semicolon, you could *pass by* the whole `URI` without sorting, and of course, you could ignore them.
+So, you can *sort* them by ampersand (**which is the default**) or semicolon, you could *pass by* (**PassBy**) the whole `URI` without sorting, and of course, you could ignore them.

 For example, the previous provision would be never reached if the `URI` is like `/one/uri/path?name=foo`.